kirandash/django/scrum_board_ui/README.md

 3. Add thunk to store.js file
 4. thunk is used with applyMiddleware from redux.
 5. The result is passed through composeWithDevTools for dev tools support
-5. After adding Thunks throw applyMiddleware, test on chrome if every thing working as before - action dispatch in dev tool.
+6. After adding Thunks throw applyMiddleware, test on chrome if every thing working as before - action dispatch in dev tool.

+### 8.4 Async thunks - for loadLists API from Django Server
+1. Create actions for in progress, success and failure state in actions.js file.
+2. Create thunk `loadLists` in thunks/list.js file.
+3. API URL to be called in loadLists thunk: `http://127.0.0.1:8000/mainboard/lists`.